 Heading into the Mountains

 There’s probably a good reason why you’re considering visiting Colorado in the winter.
 It’s truly a skiing and snowboarding paradise.
 With widespread backcountry access, 219 total lifts accessing over 30,000 acres of skiable terrain, Colorado has inspiring terrain for everyone from the first-time skier to the backcountry professional.
-Here’s a few things to keep in mind when visiting Colorado, no matter your skill level.
+No matter what you're after, there are plenty of options.
+Here are a few things to keep in mind before your next Colorado snowboard or ski trip adventure, no matter your skill level.

 - The ski season is much longer: Often the first to open in North America, Arapahoe Basin and Loveland Ski Area can have their lifts spinning as early as mid-October.
 Altitude gives Colorado resorts an early-season edge over the rest of the country.
 You can expect consistent snowfall and great riding conditions all the way through May, with many resorts having lift access open through July.
 If you’re interested in really earning your turns, you can continue shredding snow-covered slopes year-round with a backcountry touring setup.

-- Colorado has some of the largest resorts in the country: If you’re heading here to experience the biggest lifts and longest lines, you’ll wanna check out some of the mega-resorts created by the Rocky Mountains.
-Vail spans an enormous 7-miles, offering 5,289 acres of terrain with 31 lifts.
+- Colorado has some of the largest resorts in the country: If you’re heading here to experience the biggest lifts and longest lines, you’ll wanna check out some of these premier ski destinations sprinkled throughout the Rocky Mountains.
+Vail spans an enormous 7-miles, offering 5,289 skiable acres of terrain with 31 lifts.
 Keystone covers three peaks with 3,148 acres and 20 lifts.
 Aspen Snowmass features 3,132 acres of rideable terrain with 21 lifts.

 Keep in mind that you can spend multiple days at any of these resorts without lapping the same run twice - and that’s not even the best part.
 The majority of resorts in Colorado are clustered close together and remain accessible for day trips with a short morning drive from wherever you choose to stay.

 - Bigger isn’t always better: Colorado locals and natives tend to favor the smaller, less-frequented resorts.
-If you’re looking to avoid the crowds and lift lines, consider checking out Arapahoe Basin or Copper Mountain.
+If you’re looking to avoid the crowds and long wait times, consider checking out Arapahoe Basin, Copper Mountain, Ski Cooper, or Monarch Mountain.
+If you're looking for a kid-friendly ski resort, these make great options!

-- There’s something for the whole family: Ski towns thrive throughout the winter season, offering activities ranging from horse-drawn sleigh rides at Steamboat Springs to ice skating on a frozen pond at Beaver Creek Resort.
+- There’s something for the whole family: Ski towns thrive throughout the winter season, offering activities ranging from horse-drawn sleigh rides at Steamboat Springs to ice skating on a frozen pond at Beaver Creek Resort to dog sledding in Leadville to natural hot springs near Glenwood Springs.
 Vail, Aspen, Breckenridge, Telluride, and Beaver Creek have gorgeous, bustling towns If you’re looking to stretch those sore legs at the end of the day with a bit of retail therapy.

 Breckenridge Ski Resort - Best for Apres-Ski